ErROR97/v2ray_x-ui_telegramBot/README.rst

+..
+    Make sure to apply any changes to this file to README_RAW.rst as well!
 Telegram V2RAY x-ui Telegram BOT Pannel
 ====================

-We use repositorie <https://github.com/python-telegram-bot/python-telegram-bot>`_ for and bilding this robot
+We use repositorie <https://github.com/python-telegram-bot/python-telegram-bot>`_. for and bilding this robot

 Installing
 ==========

 You can install v2ray telegram bot via
 *** Use codes in root user ***

 .. code:: shell
     $ git https://github.com/ErROR97/v2ray_x-ui_telegramBot.git
     $ cd v2ray_x-ui_telegramBot